craigbarnes/dte/docs/dterc.md

     alias read 'pipe-from cat'

-this can then be invoked as `read file.txt`, which will expand to the command `pipe-from cat file.txt` and thus cause `file.txt` to be inserted into the current buffer.
+this can then be invoked as e.g. `read file.txt`, which will expand to [`pipe-from cat file.txt`] and thus cause `file.txt` to be inserted into the current buffer.

 ### **bind** [**-cns**] _key_ [_command_]